• A

 • 7 breakout rooms:

-7 rooms for 6 people each
+7 rooms for 6 seats each

 • 1C and X5 Retail Group-branded classrooms